Dos and Don’ts for Getting Free Advice from Your Designer Friend

 Designers often get upset that the outcome of giving free advice to friends and family does not go well.
 They end up feeling used, and after spending all that time sharing their expertise, their advice sometimes isn’t even taken anyway.
+Do you or Don’t you want free advice from your designer friend?

 My sisters pretty much listen to my advice.
 They know better.
 They know that if they don’t follow my advice, their house will not be as awesome as it otherwise could have been.